aaamberm/FINDEM/README.md

 are beneficial for Hb levels and iron stores, but additional efforts are required to retain donors.

+## How to read?

+For each part of the analyses, a Quarto and HTML file are available.
+- FINDEM [QMD](FINDEM.qmd) & [HTML](FINDEM.html) files contain the analysis and results of the primary outcomes.
+- FINDEM_questionnaire [QMD](FINDEM_questionnaire.qmd) & [HTML](FINDEM_questionnaire.html) files contain the analysis and results of the secondary, questionnaire-based, outcomes.
+- FINDEM_tables_figures [QMD](FINDEM_tables_figures.qmd) & [HTML](FINDEM_tables_figures.html) files contain the scripts for creating the tables and figures in the manuscript or supplemental materials.

+The Quarto (.qmd) files can be read and run using Rstudio, the HTML files can be downloaded to be viewed in a browser.

 ## Study protocol

 The published protocol of the FIND'EM study can be found here: